Dissident Editions

 of wars and princes past and yet to come,

-the public images of lust and luxury
+the public images of lust and ribaldry and sin

 lurk now inscrutably